PurpleGuitar/python-kickstart-project/readme.md

 # Python Kickstart Project

 This repo is intended to provide a basic environment for kickstarting a new Python project.
 It has the following features:

-- a virtual environment using venv
+-   a virtual environment using `venv`
-- linting
+-   linting using `mypy` and `pylint`
-- testing
+-   testing using `unittest` and `coverage`
-- formatting
+-   formatting using `black` and `pandoc`
-- command-line arguments and help
+-   command-line arguments and help using `argparse`
-- logging, including enabling debug logging using `--trace`
+-   logging, including setting debug via `--trace`
 -   Basic debugging support for VSCode

 # Usage

 Use `make` to do basic operations:

 -   `make run` to run the program.
-- `make lint` to run mypy and pylint on the files.
+-   `make lint` to run mypy and pylint on the Python source files.
 -   `make test` to run coverage and unit tests, if any.
-- `make format` to reformat Python files using `black`.
+-   `make format` to reformat Python source files and readme.md.

-The makefile will do the work of building and maintaining your virtual environment as needed.
-It will automatically detect when you make changes to `requirements.txt` and update the virtual environment as needed.
+Virtual environment management is automatic.
+Update `requirements.txt` to add or remove libraries, and the makefile commands will automatically call `venv` and `pip` as needed to update the environment.

+# Troubleshooting

-If you want to force an update to the virtual environment just `touch requirements.txt`.
-If you need to rebuild the virtual environment from scratch, you can delete it using `make clean` and it will rebuild on the next make command.
+If you need to force an update to the virtual environment, just `touch requirements.txt`.
+The environment will rebuild on the next `make` command.

+If you need to force a rebuild of the virtual environment from scratch, you can delete it using `make clean`, and the next `make` command will re-create it.